A - Z of Useful Information for Parents

 All children require an Art Smock for painting and other art based activities.
 They will also need a library bag for library borrowing.

-Assembly is held in the school hall, usually at 3:00 pm on Fridays.
-It is a good opportunity to get to hear about school events and celebrate the achievements of the children.
+Assembly is held in the school hall, usually at 2:45 pm on Fridays.
+It is an opportunity to hear about school events and celebrate the achievements of the children.
 Parents are most welcome to attend Assembly, although we do ask that visitors stand at the rear of the hall to minimise congestion.

-It opens with ''Advance Australia Fair'' [see below], an acknowledgment of country and the school oath, and is followed by important news items, presentations by individuals, classes or the choir, celebrations of achievement by students receiving class awards and sharing of sporting results and house points.
+Assembly begins with an an Acknowledgment of Country, the school oath and ''Advance Australia Fair'' [see below].
+This is followed by important news items, presentations by individuals, classes or the choir, celebrations of achievement by students receiving class awards and sharing of sporting results and house points.
 Our student leaders play an active role in its delivery.
-All parents are welcome to attend, however the hall fills quickly and you may need to stand.

 Advance Australia Fair